 Myth No. 5 — Oral Cancer Isn’t That Dangerous

 Oral Cancer will kill roughly 1 person per hour.
 Thousands of people will be diagnosed with oral cancer each year.
 Early detection is key to increasing the survival rate for oral cancer.
 As with all cancers, oral cancer is on the rise, but with early detection more people are being treated successfully.

 Myth No. 6 — Oral Cancer Only Occurs in Smokers

 While smoking has the ability to increase the risk of oral cancer, new research has found a link between oral cancer and HPV.
 Just because you’re not a smoker doesn’t mean you can’t end up with oral cancer.
 Dentists have equipment to detect oral cancers early, which is another reason to stick with those regular dental visits.

 Myth No. 7 — I Don’t Need My Silver Fillings Replaced

 You probably aren’t aware that a large percentage of those silver fillings are mercury, and mercury can leach out of the filling over time.
 Mercury has been linked to chronic diseases, neurological issues and autoimmune diseases.
 Thus, it’s a good idea to talk to your dentist about replacing any silver fillings you may have.

 Now that you know the truth behind some of the most common dental myths, it’s important to take preventive action to keep your oral health in great shape.
-If you live in Indiana, contact us today to schedule a dental appointment at our Chesterton or Schererville office.
+If you live in Indiana, contact us today to schedule a dental appointment at our Schererville office.